High-precision automated setting of arbitrary magnitude and phase of Mach-Zehnder interferometers for scalable optical computing: Control strategy

 \section{Control strategy}

-A Mach-Zehnder interferometer (Fig. \ref{fig:fig1}a) with two 50/50 directional couplers can operate as a programmable $2\times2$ optical gate \cite{macho_2023_analog}, implementing a unitary matrix that can be configured using two phase shifters (PS) $\phi$ and $\theta$.
+A Mach-Zehnder interferometer (Figure \ref{fig:fig1}a) with two 50/50 directional couplers can operate as a programmable $2\times2$ optical gate \cite{macho_2023_analog}, implementing a unitary matrix that can be configured using two phase shifters (PS) $\phi$ and $\theta$.
 Its transmission matrix $T_{MZI}$

 represents the unitary transformation of the elementary $2\times2$ gate.
 Higher-order unitary and non-unitary matrices \cite{cheng_2021_photonic} are implemented by combining multiple MZIs in a mesh topology \cite{reck_1994_experimental,clements_2016_optimal,mojaver_2023_addressing}.
 Accurately setting the complex-valued coefficients of such matrices corresponds to uniquely setting the phase shifts $\phi$ and $\theta$ induced by each actuator.
 This is a non-trivial operation, since the only available feedback signal is usually the light intensity information at the output of the entire processor.
 Therefore, the most common approach is to generate a calibration input vector, well-defined in power and phase, and monitor the processor output intensities as a function of each actuator state.
 In this way, a look-up table linking the PS values to the desired transfer matrix can be created.
-However, this calibration procedure is slow, especially when dealing with multiple MZIs in cascade, can be non-univocal and requires periodic retraining to counteract the effect of thermal variations, aging or other long-term drifts.
+However, this calibration procedure is slow, especially when dealing with multiple MZIs in cascade, can be non-unique and requires periodic retraining to counteract the effect of thermal variations, aging or other long-term drifts.